Fire destroys garage in south Lincoln

-Sgt.
-Brian Agnew said the fire appears to have begun around 5:45 p.m.
+Lincoln Police Sgt.
+Brian Agnew said the fire appears to have begun around 5:45 p.m. at 1761 S 16th St.

-Firefighters got the fire under control but the garage was already destroyed by the time they arrived.
+Lincoln Fire & Rescue spokesperson Nancy Crist said that upon arrival, the two-story detached garage was engulfed in flames.

 There were three occupants inside the home and one inside the garage when the fire started.
-They all escaped safely and on injuries were reported.
+They all escaped safely and no injuries were reported.

-Agnew says a mechanical issue with one of the vehicles inside the garage might have started the fire.
+While Agnew said a mechanical issue with an electrical scooter inside the garage may have started the fire, Crist said an official cause had not yet been determined.

+There was $60,000 in damage to the detached garage, its contents and two other structures that had exposure damage, Crist said.

 Seven years ago: Fire consumes La Mexicana in downtown Lincoln